Georgia Car Seat Laws Matter

-Children injured in motor vehicle accidents—including car, truck, motorcycle and boat accidents—often suffer the brunt of the injuries compared to other adults or older people that were also in the vehicle.
-We’ve seen significant injuries in these cases where a child has suffered:
+Children injured in motor vehicle accidents—including car, truck, and motorcycle accidents—often suffer the brunt of the injuries compared to other adults or older people that were also in the vehicle.
+Despite properly obeying Georgia car seat laws, we’ve seen significant injuries in these cases where a child has suffered:

 - Broken bones

 - Catastrophic injuries after being ejected from a car, motorcycle, or truck

 No one can predict an accident, but in our experience many of the injured children who are seriously injured in motor vehicle accidents could have been better protected had their parents or guardians followed the laws regarding car seats, seatbelts, helmets and booster seats.